Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns the specified Snapshot resource.
 */
 await gapi.client.compute.snapshots.get({ project: "project", snapshot: "snapshot",  });

 /*
-Returns the effective recycle bin rule for a snapshot by merging org and project level rules.
-If no rules are defined at org and project level, the standard default rule is returned.
-*/
-await gapi.client.compute.snapshots.getEffectiveRecycleBinRule({ project: "project", snapshot: "snapshot",  });

-/*
 Gets the access control policy for a resource.
 May be empty if no such